microdynamics-cpu/tree-core-backend/README.md

 ## Usage

 ## License
-All of the TreeCore codes are release under the [GPL-3.0 License](LICENSE).
+All of the codes are release under the [GPL-3.0 License](LICENSE) and compliance with other open source agreements.
+You can find all 3rd party libraries licenses in [3RD_PARTY.md](./3RD_PARTY.md).

 ## Acknowledgement